Tal58/Text_Editor/README.md

 <br>
 <center> ⌛ Happy Coding  ✍ </center>
 <br><br>
-🌐 The desktop version of the web page are as follows;🧭
+🌐 The desktop version of the web page is as follows;🧭
 <br><br>

 ## 🖥️Desktop version